-Is your dog licking her paws or other parts of her body constantly?
-Excessive licking can be caused by a number of factors, such as allergies, fleas, and other skin irritations.
-But it can also be due to pain or emotional issues such as boredom.
-This page looks at some common causes of excessive licking in dogs, and how natural remedies such as herbs, homeopathy, and supplements can help.
+Is your dog licking her paws or other parts of her body all the time?
+Why do some dogs lick themselves so much?
+This page looks at some common causes of excessive licking in dogs, and how natural remedies such as herbs, homeopathy, and supplements may help.

 Why is my dog licking herself all the time?
 This is a question that many dog owners have.
-It is of course normal for dogs to lick themselves sometimes, but if the licking is becoming excessive, it may be an indication of the presence of some underlying physical or emotional problems.
+It is of course normal for dogs to lick themselves sometimes, but if the licking is becoming excessive, it may be an indication that the dog is suffering from some underlying physical or emotional problems.

 If your dog is constantly licking herself, check to see if she has any skin problems caused by: